AKSW/docs.ontowiki.net/guides/admin/index.md

 ## Creating and Managing Accounts
 ### Administrator Accounts
 ### User Accounts
-## Migrating OntoWiki to a seperate (different, another?)
+## Migrating eLDS to a seperate (different, another?)
 Server
-- how to move or copy OntoWiki to a new machine
+- how to move or copy eLDS to a new machine
 ## Importing and Exporting Data
 ## Performance Tuning